mbayers6370/Panoptic/README.md

 # README PROJECT 1

 ## Description
-We have created a web application that lets users enter thier favorite artist and will recieve lyrics to the top songs and to a link the artist may have.
+We have created a web application that lets users enter for their favorite artist.
+When user inputs in the search box the following will happen

+* Recieve an image of the artist                ... ✔
+* Recieve songs that the artist has             ... ✔
+* Recieve lyrics to the song selected           ... ✔
+* Recieve information of the artist             ...(In Progress)
+* Recieve a link if the artist is on tour       ... ✔
+* Recieve a Video on the selected song          ...(In Progress)

 ## Visuals